pi-apps/pi-ruby/README.md

 5. Store the txid in your database

-Similarly as we did in step 3, keep the txid along with other data.
+Similarly as you did in step 3, keep the txid along with other data.

 | uid | product_id | amount | memo | payment_id | txid |
 | :---: | :---: | :---: | :---: | :---: | :---: |